Search

 4. Creative Rest

-Julia Cameron, author of The Artist’s Way gives our inner artist permission to have free flowing creativity with morning pages.
-She instructs readers to write a stream of consciousness through morning pages which are meant to be fluid, free-flowing thoughts instead of assignments, tasks or strategies.
+Julia Cameron, author of The Artist’s Way, gives our inner artist permission to have free-flowing creativity with morning pages.
+She instructs readers to write a stream of consciousness through morning pages, which are meant to be fluid, free-flowing thoughts rather than assignments, tasks or strategies.

 5. Emotional Rest

-In this day and age, over commitment is becoming a default.
-There is such thing as doing TOO much.
-You are not obligated to assume the caretaker role for everyone.
+In this day and age, overcommitment is a default.
+There is such a thing as doing TOO much.
+You are not obligated to assume a caretaker role for everyone.

-Start saying no and see how empowered you feel by doing so.
+Start saying no and see how empowered you feel.
 One of the best ways to sort through your emotions is by journaling, undergoing therapy or releasing what’s on your heart to a willing listener.

 6. Social Rest